 Social Studies: This year will have a focus on map skills, communities and regions of the world.
 We will begin with North America (geography, economics, history), and continue with China and Brazil.

-Language: We will be exploring different types of writing, poetry, fiction and non-fiction.
-Poetry and creative writing will also be part of our language program.
-There is also a strong focus on grammar, spelling skills and word study.
+ELA: We will be exploring different types of writing ( narrative, expository, persuasive); poetry, fiction and non-fiction.There is also a strong focus on grammar and spelling skills.

 Snack: We have snacks every day.
 We are a peanut/tree nut free classroom.
 Please provide your child with a healthy snack daily.
 Please do not send candy as a snack. (*Due to various food allergies, please do not send in a "birthday snack" on your child's birthday for the entire class.
 Birthdays are important, but do not require food.
 The student will be acknowledged by the principal and classroom teacher on their special day.)